 Computer Hardware Match: checks that your product is running on the same computer hardware where you installed it.
 The most common results are: OK or Mismatch, but other technical messages may also appear.
 If you have replaced your hard disk or updated your BIOS without de-activating first, then this test will almost certainly fail.
 You can probably fix a Hardware Mismatch by unistalling your program, then reinstalling and re-activating.
 If the Hardware Mismatch persists, contact Duxbury to resolve the problem.

 When the Shared Activation Connection test above indicates a remote activation, the Hardware Match test is not run.

 Activation Type: What you want to see from this test is the word "Normal."
-There is also a code displayed that can in some cases be helpful to Duxbury technical support.
+There is also a code displayed that can, in some cases, help Duxbury Support to resolve your issue.

 Activation State: shows whether or not your program is activated, according to the following chart.

 |ACTIVATED||OK.
 Your program should run normally.|

 |NOT ACTIVATED||Your program is not yet (or no longer) activated.|